How Employers Can Support Migrant Workers in the UK

 • Provide training and awareness sessions for other workers on issues surrounding migration and refugees

-• Allow different cultures to be visibly celebrated and respected in the workplace
+• Visibly celebrate and respect different cultures in the workplace

 • Appoint HR members of staff to build and instigate best practice policies for migrant workers